 Damian Caluori (2010 Conington Prize)

 I joined the department in 2019.
 Before that, I taught at Trinity University, San Antonio, TX, for ten years, first as Assistant Professor, then as Associate Professor.
-I received my DPhil in 2008 from the University of Oxford, where I was fortunate enough to be taught by Michael Frede.
-I was born and raised in Switzerland.
+I received my DPhil in 2008 from the University of Oxford for my thesis on Plotinus on the Soul, written under the supervision of Michael Frede.
+I was born and raised in Switzerland where I received my Lic.phil (=MA) from the University of Zurich.

 Responsibilities & affiliations